carpentries/docs.carpentries.org/source/handbooks/subcommunity_leaders.md

 ## About This Handbook

 The Subcommunity Leaders Handbook is designed to support the Carpentries community members who serve as Subcommunity Leaders.
 The Carpentries Community Engagement Team maintains it.
-If you believe anything needs to be added or updated here, or if you would like to provide feedback on the content, please email the Community Engagement Team or open an issue on the [source repository of this handbook](https://github.com/carpentries/docs.carpentries.org).
+If you believe anything needs to be added or updated here, or if you would like to provide feedback on the content, please email the Community Engagement Team at [community@carpentries.org](mailto:community@carpentries.org) or open an issue on the [source repository of this handbook](https://github.com/carpentries/docs.carpentries.org).
 If you are unfamiliar with any of the terms used in this handbook, please refer to our [Glossary of terms](https://docs.carpentries.org/resources/general/glossary.html).

 ## Introduction

 Subcommunity Leaders are community champions who promote The Carpentries and connect members within a region, language group, or area of interest.
 They are not workshop administrators or Regional Coordinators, and do not need to be certified Instructors or Instructor Trainers.
-Subcommunity Leaders strengthen connections among local and regional members, coordinate activities that respond to local or thematic needs, and increase visibility through the Subcommunity Registry.
+Subcommunity Leaders strengthen connections among local and regional members, coordinate activities that respond to local or thematic needs, and increase visibility through the [Subcommunity Registry](https://carpentries.org/community/get-connected/#subcommunities).

 ## Roles and Responsibilities